 Science provides an empirical way of answering interesting and important questions about the biological, physical and technological world.
 The knowledge it produces has proved to be a reliable basis for action in our personal, social and economic lives.
 Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world through exploring the unknown, investigating universal mysteries, making predictions and solving problems.

 All students need to appreciate the significance of science for the long-term future of our society.

-Health and Physical Education teaches students how to enhance their own and others’ health, safety, wellbeing and physical activity in varied and changing contexts.
-The Health and Physical Education learning area has strong foundations in scientific fields such as physiology, nutrition, biomechanics and psychology, which inform what we understand about healthy, safe and active choices.
-The Health and Physical Education learning area is informed by these sciences and offers students an experiential curriculum that is contemporary, relevant, challenging, enjoyable and physically active.
+Health and physical education teaches students how to enhance their own and others’ health, safety, wellbeing and physical activity in varied and changing contexts.
+The health and physical education learning area has strong foundations in scientific fields such as physiology, nutrition, biomechanics and psychology, which inform what we understand about healthy, safe and active choices.
+Health and physical education offers students an experiential curriculum that is contemporary, relevant, challenging, enjoyable and physically active.